Between visits is where the care plan either holds or disappears

 A care plan becomes useful when the patient, caregiver, and clinician can keep sight of it after the appointment ends.

 The operational question is simple: what changed since the last visit, and does anyone need to act before the next one?
-Daily ratings, medication logs, assessments, notes, and care-team observations become useful only when they answer that question clearly.

 A humane system does not amplify every variation.
 It gives routine days a light touch, risky days a clearer signal, and clinicians a way to move from review to action without digging through disconnected records.

-The patient side of this loop has to remain small.
+The patient side of the loop has to remain small.
 If the daily task feels like paperwork, people will stop using it when they need it most.
-A good check-in should feel like a brief handoff: here is how I slept, here is my mood, here is whether I took medication, and here is anything the team should know.

 The clinician side needs a different shape.
 Clinicians need trend, timing, context, and the ability to compare today’s signal with the care plan.
 They need fewer vague summaries and more clear reasons to review a patient sooner.